Kübra Gümüşay: Activism

+Some of these risks can be seen in how Gümüsay strongest criticism has come from intellectuals, authors, and activists in or connected to the Turkish (or broader Muslim-background) community.
 A 2021 profile of Gümüşay published in German media outlet Die Zeit entitled Symbolfrau ('Symbol Woman') analysed the ways in which she has been attacked in the media based on public perceptions or assumptions of her position, often due to her personal choice to wear the hijab.
-Examples of this type of criticism include German-Turkish rapper Dr. Reyhan Sahin a.k.a.
-Lady Bitch Ray, who criticised Gümüsay in 2016 for purportedly not addressing racist structures within Islam enough, nor the then-Turkish government's actions against women's rights, members of the LGBT community and their supporters.
+Other examples of this type of criticism include German-Turkish rapper Dr. Reyhan Sahin a.k.a.
+Lady Bitch Ray who criticised Gümüsay in 2016 for, in her eyes, not addressing racist structures within Islam, nor the then-Turkish government's actions against women's rights, members of the LGBT community and their supporters.